jeknov/RankME/README.md

 <br>Fig.1.
 Screenshots of three methods used with Setup 1 to collect human evaluation data.
 Left to right - Likert, PlainME and RankME methods

-Setup 2 correspond to the experimental setup when the human evaluation ratings of *informativeness*, *naturalness* and *quality* are collected separately.
+Setup 2 corresponds to the experimental setup when the human evaluation ratings of *informativeness*, *naturalness* and *quality* are collected separately.
 The folder **crowdflower/setup_2** provides CrowdFlower code for three collection methods (Likert, PlainME and RankME) for each human rating (informativeness*, *naturalness* and *quality*).
 Screenshots of the RankME method for Setup 2 for *informativeness*, *naturalness* and *quality* are shown in Fig.2:

 <a href="rankME_stp2_inf.png"><img src="https://github.com/jeknov/NAACL_18_submission_RankME/blob/master/rankME_stp2_inf.png" align="left" width="31%" ></a>
 <a href="rankME_stp2_natur.png"><img src="https://github.com/jeknov/NAACL_18_submission_RankME/blob/master/rankME_stp2_natur.png" align="left" width="31%" ></a>